 Aerospace Systems Segment.
 Our Aerospace Systems Segment sells products primarily in the commercial and military aerospace markets to both OEMs and to end users for spares, maintenance, repair and overhaul.
 The major markets for products of the Aerospace Systems Segment are listed below:

-- · Aftermarket services
+- Aftermarket services

+- · Business and general aviation

 - Commercial transport aircraft

 - Engines

-- · General & business aviation

-- Helicopters